the8472/mldht/README.md

     mkdir -p work
     cd work
     ../bin/mldht-daemon
+    # or manually
+    # java -cp ../target/* the8472.mldht.Launcher &

-this will create various files
+this will create various files in the current working directory
 - `config.xml`, change settings as needed, core settings will be picked up on file modification
 - `shutdown`, touch to cleanly shutdown running process (SIGHUP works too)
 - `*-table.cache`, persisted routing table for the ipv4/6 dhts, respectively
 - `baseID.config`, persisted node ID
 - `logs/*`, various diagnostics and log files
+- `.keys/`, default storage directory for BEP44 private keys. used by the CLI

 **Security note:** the shell script launches the JVM with a debug port bound to localhost for easier maintenance, thus allowing arbitrary code execution with the current user's permissions.
 In a multi-user environment a custom script with debugging disabled should be used